ksanao/variant_QC/README.md

 Clone the repository and run the command below.
 The repository directory will be mounted in Docker container (do not change to this directory).
 `variant_QC/start_docker.sh run`

-Jupyter lab will be available at http://127.0.0.1:8888/lab (provde the token printed out in the container)
+Jupyter lab will be available at http://127.0.0.1:8888/lab (provde the token printed out in the container).
 To print again running labs and tokens run the following command inside container:
 `jupyter notebook list`